 [see: Fire Danger Rating Map]

-- It looks like the wet and cool pattern from the beginning of October is forecast to continue though the month.
-The October precipitation outlook leans towards above normal precipitation across the entire state, especially in the south and east central.
+- It looks like the wet pattern from the beginning of October is forecast to continue though the month.
+The October precipitation outlook leans towards above normal precipitation across the entire state.
 October precipitation normals range from about one-and-a-half inches in northwest Minnesota to about three-and-a-half inches in Cook County.
 Southern and central Minnesota range by about one-and-three-quarters of an inch in the southwest to about two-and-a-half inches in east central Minnesota.

 [see: Climate Prediction Center 30-day Outlook | October Precipitation Normal Map]

-- The October temperature outlook leans towards below normal temperatures throughout Minnesota for October, with the best chance in the northwest.
-A small area of southeast Minnesota is in the equal chance category for above normal and below normal temperatures.
+- The October temperature outlook leans towards equal chances for below, normal and above normal temperatures throughout Minnesota for October.
 Normal October high temperatures are in the 60's to start the month, dropping to the low 50's to upper 40's by month's end.
 Normal lows are in the 40's early in the month, falling to the 30's by late October.

 [see: Climate Prediction Center 30-day Outlook | October Temperature Normal Map]

 - The 90-day temperature outlook for October through December has a tendency of above normal temperatures.
-The 90-day precipitation outlook for October through December indicates equal chances of below-normal, near-normal, or above-normal conditions across most of Minnesota.
+The 90-day precipitation outlook for October through December indicates equal chances of below-normal, near-normal, or above-normal conditions across most of Minnesota, except for the southwest where there is a slight tendency for above normal precipitation.

 - The National Weather Service produces long-range probabilistic river stage and discharge outlooks for the Red River, Minnesota River, and Mississippi River basins.
 These products address both high flow and low flow probabilities.